awhinery/kcg/compose/README.md

 examples in the ../Grafana folder. ) You could simply put a "blank" grafana into the compose file and work with that.
 If you start to develop/play with it, you will want persistence across restarts, so maybe plan to mount a volume on the Grafana container.

-###three
+### three
 Delete the Prometheus section of docker-compose-clickhouse-collect.yml.
 There's nothing wrong with it, as far as I know, but it's beside-the-point until you get kafka/clickhouse/goflow working.
 Prometheus is only there to monitor kafka/clickhouse/goflow, so you can add it back when you have a working thing.
 Plus, if you never go beyond trying out the demo, it's irrelevant.
+There are dashboards for Grafana to visualize from Prometheus, in the compose/../grafana folders.